 Applications for the Poutama Trust internship are currently closed.

 The internship is funded through a Marsden Fund grant received from the Royal Society of New Zealand.
 The programme funded by this grant investigates the validity of wellbeing and sustainability indicators for New Zealand, including Māori perspectives on wellbeing and sustainability.

 We are looking for a Māori tertiary student (at any level of tertiary study) who is keen to explore new ideas and who has good written and oral communication skills.
 Some study in economics, commerce and/or other social sciences is desirable but not necessary.
 The intern will work with an experienced Motu Senior Fellow, gaining invaluable research skills.
 The exact nature of the work will depend on the background of the intern.

 All domestic interns at Motu receive a stipend.

 Motu also brings students as interns to Motu from abroad.
 Interns work on one of our major research projects led by a Senior Fellow, and in some cases may be hosted at Motu and work on another project.
-We do not have any international internship opportunities at this time (other than the Stanford SEEPAC programme directly below).
-We will likely have openings for interns in the period June-August 2015.
-Information on such possibilities will be posted in late 2014.
-Currently, Motu hosts Alejandro Vergel as an international intern.
+We do not have any international internship opportunities at this time.
+We will likely have openings for interns in the period June-August 2016.
+Information on such possibilities will be posted in late 2015.

 Stanford Environmental and Energy Policy Analysis Center (SEEPAC) and Motu are collaborating to bring a Stanford student to New Zealand.
 SEEPAC are providing funding for a Stanford student to come to Motu as an intern in environmental economics as part of Motu’s building capability programme.